 Ruthie Evans is the kind of energetic senior who loves to stay active.
 Part of her routine is walking three and a half miles around the Rose Bowl three times a week.

 But things began to change when she started to experience excruciating pain in her neck.
-When Ruthie would be doing anything and would turn her neck a certain way, especially when reading in bed or working on her computer, she would feel as if the bones in her neck were rubbing against each other.
+When Ruthie would turn her neck a certain way, especially when reading in bed or working on her computer, she would feel as if the bones in her neck were rubbing against each other.
 She and her husband knew it was time to seek professional medical help.

 “Every way I moved my neck, it would bring tears to my eyes.
 Sometimes, it would wake me up in the middle of the night,” Ruthie recalls.